 2013 Jeep Patriot Review

-The 2013 Jeep Patriot comes with a four-cylinder engine and a five-speed manual transmission.
-Some critics say that the Patriot offers adequate power, though the bulk of auto writers agree that the Patriot is sluggish from a stop and underpowered on the highway.
-A more powerful engine and a continuously variable transmission (CVT) are available, but test drivers say that even with the added horsepower, the Patriot doesn’t accelerate as well as they would like.
+The Patriot comes with a four-cylinder engine and a five-speed manual transmission.
+Some reviewers say that the 2013 Patriot offers adequate power, though the bulk of critics agree that the Patriot is sluggish from a stop and underpowered on the highway.
+A more powerful engine and a continuously variable transmission (CVT) are available, but test drivers say that even with the added horsepower, the Jeep Patriot doesn’t accelerate as well as they would like.
 The Patriot gets up to 23/30 mpg city/highway, which is fairly good for the class.
 However, models equipped with all- and four-wheel drive see lower EPA estimates.
 Most critics say that while the Patriot handles adequately, many rivals in the class offer better handling and a more refined ride.
 That’s not an uncommon trait among off-road SUVs, however the Patriot also doesn’t perform as well as rivals like the Jeep Wrangler and Nissan Xterra when the pavement ends.

-While a low base price may seem appealing to SUV shoppers, but the base Patriot is sparsely equipped.
-Features like air conditioning, keyless entry and power windows don’t come standard, and reviewers say that hard plastic surfaces dominate the Patriot’s cabin.
+While a low base price may seem appealing to SUV shoppers, the base Jeep Patriot is sparsely equipped.
+Features like air conditioning, keyless entry and power windows don’t come standard, and test drivers say that hard plastic surfaces dominate the Patriot’s cabin.
 While test drivers find the front seats comfortable, they also say that the back seat doesn’t offer enough legroom.
 The Patriot also offers less cargo space than many SUVs in the class.
 The 2013 Patriot comes standard with a four-speaker stereo with an auxiliary input jack, while available features include an upgraded Boston Acoustics stereo, heated front seats, navigation and Bluetooth.

 - "You can't deny your roots, and neither can the Jeep Patriot.
 The Dodge Caliber econocar platform probably made sense for a low-priced, light-duty Jeep in 2007, but this class is too competitive for that formula to still work." -- Kelley Blue Book